getodk/docs/odk2-src/build-app.rst

 Updating an Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-  - **Changing view files**: In this scenario you are not changing the database schema and your changes only affect the presentation.
-These changes can be synchronized to the server and do not require resetting the app server.

-  - **Changing the database schema**: In this scenario you want to change the database schema, such as adding a new column.
-These changes cannot be synchronized and require resetting the app server.
+To update any app level or tabel level files, or to modify the database schema, you will need to reset the app server.
+Make the changes on your PC as normal, push them to the device, and reset the app server.

     .. warning::